 The band came to be when LeBlanc and Moss met as percussionists in New Orleans’ iconic Dejean’s Young Olympia Brass Band.
 The two were steeped in the fundamentals of New Orleans jazz, but inevitably, contemporary styles of music began to catch their attention.
 “We wanted to make our own sound without disrespecting the brass tradition,” LeBlanc recalls, “so we knew we had to break away.”
 They found a new direction when they spun off and formed their own band and set out to make the music they wanted to make.

-“We wanted to make our own sound without disrespecting the brass tradition,” LeBlanc recalls, “so we knew we had to break away.”
-They found a stylistic middle ground when they spun off and formed a band of young, like‐minded local players from all over New Orleans.
-Graduates of university music programs throughout the South, the band took the marching band format they had learned in school and incorporated influences from outside the city as well as late‐breaking local styles – R&B, funk and hip‐hop – especially through half‐sung, half‐rapped lyrics.
-“Most of our originals have vocals,” says LeBlanc.
-“You wouldn’t have done that in a traditional brass band.”
+Graduates of university music programs throughout the South, the group took the marching band format they had learned in school and incorporated influences from outside the city as well as R&B, funk and hip-hop – especially through half-sung, half rapped lyrics.

 The Soul Rebels continue charting new territory today.
 Called “the missing link between Public Enemy and Louis Armstrong” by the Village Voice, the Soul Rebels combine top notch musicianship and songs with grooves that celebrate life in timehonored New Orleans style.